 Carbon dioxide will turn colourless limewater milky/cloudy.

-The CO2 percentage in inhaled air is so small that is have not effect on the limewater, however bubble some exhaled air through it and it will turn milky/cloudy.
+The carbon dioxide percentage in inhaled air is so small that it doesn't have an effect on the limewater, however bubble some exhaled air through it and it will turn milky/cloudy.